webreinvent/vaah-webdriverio/README.md

 The above is an example of a data file for a registration page of a website.
 Note that we import `Page.js` file from `vaah-webdriverio` directory.

 The class name in the file must be the name of the page.
-It should also extend the Page class from Page.js file.
+It should also extend the Page class from Page.js file in vaah-webdriverio directory.

 #### Locators and Values